simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

       # Make sure yum picks up the new RPMs
       yum clean all; yum makecache

-      # Apply updates to the local master
+      # Apply updates to the local server
       yum update -y

    For SIMP 6.4 and later, this will also update the system-local, SIMP-managed